qztweII/9CT-Task-1/Project-development.md

 ---

-## Day 2 - DD-MM-YYYY
+## Day 2 - 31-03-2025
-- [List the objectives or tasks planned for the day]
+- Eli fixed a problem with pushing and pulling files, worked on flowgorithm and worked on pseudocode.

 ### Plans for next time
-- [List tasks or goals for the next workday]
+- finish pseudocode and work more on flowgorithm

 ### Other Notes
 - [Any miscellaneous notes, feedback, or ideas]

 ---

-## Day 3 - DD-MM-YYYY
+## Day 3 - 01-04-2025
-- [List the objectives or tasks planned for the day]
+- Eli is working on finishing pseudocode and working on ideas for the robots movement and detection code.

 ### Plans for next time
-- [List tasks or goals for the next workday]
+- finish all of the pseudocode, flowgorithm and continue with the coding and theory.

 ### Other Notes
 - [Any miscellaneous notes, feedback, or ideas]